 - Sites like the Forgotten Islands requiring days from nearest airport

-- Deep Banda Sea atolls accessible only by expedition vessels
+- Deep spice island atolls accessible only by expedition vessels

-- Northern Halmahera locations with no nearby populated areas
+- Northern Raja Ampat locations with no nearby populated areas

 - Multi-day sailing journeys to reach pristine diving locations

-This remoteness creates diving experiences where vessels regularly spend entire days without seeing another boat, offering exclusive access to pristine marine environments that define high-end liveaboard experiences in Indonesia.
+This remoteness creates diving experiences where vessels regularly spend entire days without seeing another boat, offering exclusive access to pristine marine environments that define high-end liveaboard experiences across Indonesia.

 Pristine Marine Wilderness

-The isolation of Indonesia's remote locations has preserved marine ecosystems in their natural state.
+The isolation of the Indonesian archipelago's remote locations has preserved marine ecosystems in their natural state.
 These underwater landscapes showcase what our oceans looked like before human impact:

 Ecosystem Characteristics: